 Note: These must not be seen as a prescriptive or 'finite' list.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.

 Candidates should write clearly, accurately, creatively and effectively for the prescribed purpose and audience.

 Their writing should reveal:

-- sound understanding of the original material - understanding of the style of a blurb.
+- sound understanding of the original material - understanding of the style of online advice, giving suitable references to the original material.